DJIITBH/ROS2_Assignment/README.md

 - The robot will be spawned in Gazebo with navigation capabilities.
 - Voice commands can be processed using the service node to assist navigation.

+## Approach
+- I used a speech to text conversion model to process speech commands
+- Then I used service client architecture to send request for audio commands
+- After receiving response of audio command, I published them on /cmd_vel topic to make robot move

+## Challenges
+- Integration of Whisper model with service client architecture was difficult